-The Ethiopian cuisine is very vegan friendly due to strict fasting periods imposed by the Ethiopian Orthodox Church.
-The periods include all Wednesdays and Fridays as well as Lent and other holidays.
+The Ethiopian cuisine is very vegan-friendly due to strict fasting periods imposed by the Ethiopian Orthodox Church.
+The fasting periods include all Wednesdays and Fridays as well as Lent and other holidays.

 Ethiopian food is commonly compromised of various wats, delicious stew like dishes that vary widely in color and flavor.
 Whenever you get the chance, you HAVE to try some of these vegan Ethiopian dishes below.

-Injera is the traditional fermented spongy flatbread that’s eaten in the region (Ethiopia, Eritrea and to some extent in Somalia) and it’s a staple that accompanies every single meal.
-Injera is made from teff flour, a highly nutritious gluten free grain.
+Injera is the traditional fermented spongy flatbread that’s eaten in the region of Ethiopia, Eritrea, and to some extent in Somalia.
+It’s a staple that accompanies every single meal.
+This Ethiopian flatbread is made from teff flour, a highly nutritious gluten-free grain.

-Thanks to our weak spot for carbs we instantly fell in love with injera and were intrigued by the fact that it was both very similar yet completely different to the Indian dosa.
+Thanks to our weak spot for carbs we instantly fell in love with injera.
+We were intrigued by the fact that it was both very similar yet completely different to the Indian dosa.
 The dosa is usually thinner, crispy, and seasoned while the injera is thicker and softer with a bit of a sour aftertaste.

 Injera is used to scoop up mouthwatering curries and takes the place as your knife and fork.
-It can seem weird and uncomfortable to eat with your hands at first but it's something you should definitely try.
+It can seem weird and uncomfortable to eat with your hands at first, but it's something you should definitely try.
 Eating with a knife and fork only uses three senses: sight, smell, and taste.
-But when you eat with your hands you also get to experience the food with your touch which allows you to have a deeper connection with the food and makes for some extra fun.
+But when you eat with your hands, you also get to experience the food with your touch.
+This allows you to have a deeper connection with the food and it makes for some extra fun.

 Fitfit is a cold injera based salad that's usually served as breakfast or as an appetizer.
 It's made from shredded injera, tomatoes, onions, olive oil, and jalapeños.